yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 --- abstract

-This memo proposes a profile of the ACME protocol that allows a domain name owner to delegate to a third party access to a certificate that bears one or more names in that domain.
-A primary use case is that of a CDN (the third party) terminating TLS sessions on behalf of a content provider (the domain name owner).
-The presented mechanism allows the domain name owner to retain control over the delegation and revoke it at any time by cancelling the associated STAR certificate renewal with the ACME CA.  Another key property of this mechanism is it does not require any modification to the deployed TLS ecosystem.
+This memo proposes a profile of the ACME protocol that allows the owner of an identifier (e.g., a domain name) to delegate to a third party access to a certificate associated with said identifier.
+A primary use case is that of a CDN (the third party) terminating TLS sessions on behalf of a content provider (the owner of a domain name).
+The presented mechanism allows the owner of the identifier to retain control over the delegation and revoke it at any time by cancelling the associated STAR certificate renewal with the ACME CA.  Another key property of this mechanism is it does not require any modification to the deployed TLS ecosystem.

 --- middle

 # Introduction

 This document is a companion document to {{I-D.ietf-acme-star}}.
-To avoid duplication, we give here a barebones description of the motivation for this solution.
+To avoid duplication, we give here a bare-bones description of the motivation for this solution.
 For more details and further use cases, please refer to the introductory sections of {{I-D.ietf-acme-star}}.

-An Identity Owner (IdO), that we can associate in the primary use case to a content provider (referred as well as Domain Name Owner, DNO), has agreements in place with one or more NDC (Name Delegation Consumer) to use and attest its identity.
+An Identifier Owner (IdO), that we can associate in the primary use case to a content provider (referred as well as Domain Name Owner, DNO), has agreements in place with one or more NDC (Name Delegation Consumer) to use and attest its identity.
 In the primary use case, we consider a CDN provider contracted to serve the IdO content over HTTPS.
 The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, mobile apps, set-top-boxes) a certificate whose name matches the authority of the URL that is requested, i.e., that of the IdO.
-Evidently, many IdOs balk at sharing their long-term private keys with another organization and, equally, delegates would rather not have to handle other parties' long-term secrets.
+Understandably, most IdOs balk at sharing their long-term private keys with another organization and, equally, delegates would rather not have to handle other parties' long-term secrets.

 This document describes a profile of the ACME protocol that allows the NDC to request the IdO, acting as a profiled ACME server, a certificate for a delegated identity - i.e., one belonging to the IdO.
 The IdO then uses the ACME protocol (with the extensions described in {{I-D.ietf-acme-star}}) to request issuance of a STAR certificate for the same delegated identity.
 The generated short-term certificate is automatically renewed by the ACME Certification Authority (CA) {{I-D.ietf-acme-acme}}, routinely fetched by the NDC and used to terminate HTTPS connections in lieu of the IdO.
 The IdO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and letting the certificate expire shortly thereafter.